 Limitation on Enrollment: Assessment by the Program Coordinator.
 This course is the first part of a supervised fieldwork practicum that actively involves students at a supervised chemical dependency service site.
 Students apply and integrate the values, knowledge, and skills learned in the classroom through direct, hands-on experience in the area of alcohol and drug counseling.
 Special attention is given to individual, group, and family counseling.
+Transfers to CSU only

-ADS-194 Supervised Practicum in Addiction Studies 2
+ADS-194 Supervised Practicum in Addiction Studies 2 3.5 Units

-27 hours lecture: 130 hours lab: 157 hours total

-Prerequisite: Completion of ADS-193 with a minimum grade of C or assessment by the program coordinator.
+27 hours lecture; 130 hours lab; 157-27 hours total Prerequisite: Completion of ADS-193 with a minimum grade of C or assessment by the program coordinator.